mate-academy/react_phone-catalog/README.md

   - `src/modules` folder.
 Inside per page modules `HomePage`, `CartPage`, etc., and `shared` folder with shared content between modules.
   - Inside each module its own `components` folder with the structure described above.
 And optionally other files/folders: `hooks`, `constants`, and so on.
 3. Add the sticky header with a logo, navigation, favorites, and cart.
-4. The footer with the link to the GitHub repo and `Back to top` button.
+4. The footer with the link to the GitHub repo and `BackButton to top` button.
   - The content should be limited to the same width as the page content;
-  - `Back to top` button should scroll to the top smoothly;
+  - `BackButton to top` button should scroll to the top smoothly;
 5. Add `NotFoundPage` containing text `Page not found` for all the unknown URLs.
 6. All changes the hover effects should be smooth.
 7. Scale all image links by 10% on hover.